 entrance should be placed in the grass parkway or the yard.

-South Holland Today> is published 10 times per year by the Communications Department of the Village of South Holland and
+South Holland Today is published 6 times per year by the Public Relations & Marketing Department of the Village of South Holland and

 distributed by bulk mailing to all postal customers in South Holland Zip Code 60473.

 Our aim is to provide beneficial information to residents, businesses, and municipal employees so that community pride is